CSF cell count and differential cell count

 - Neutrophils are the most abundant type of WBC in healthy adults.
-They perform an essential role in the body’s immune system and are the first line of defense against pathogens (agents that cause disease, such as viruses).
+They perform an essential role in the body’s immune system and are the first line of defense against pathogens.

-- Eosinophils normally make up only about three percent of the total WBC count.
+- Eosinophils normally make up only about 3 percent of the total WBC count.
 These cells are thought to resist certain infections and parasites and respond to allergens.